magdesign/PocketVJ-CP-v3/ROADMAP.md

 - integrate rtp (rtsp, http all streaming methods...)
 - integrate miracast (https://github.com/albfan/miraclecast)
 - integrate UV4L Streaming Server (http://www.linux-projects.org/uv4l/) to remote mapper functions, especiallay the mouse
-- integrate icacast, darkice, casting soltutions (its easy, but the all produce various deleays, unusable)
+- integrate icacast, darkice, casting soltutions (its easy, but they all produce various deleays on the user side, unusable)
 - .svg to .xml parser to import .svg from mapping softwares to mapper
 - mapper remote: moving has quite a big delay, fix this
 - make mapper working without mouse